Mr Neil Harris

+I specialise in both male and female urology.
 I was appointed as a consultant urologist at the Leeds Teaching Hospitals NHS Trust and Spire Leeds Hospital in Roundhay in 2008.

 Following training in general urology, I underwent advanced fellowship training in female urology and my main clinical interests are female and reconstructive urology.
 In particular, I am interested in the management of urinary incontinence and pelvic floor disorders, including pelvic organ prolapse and sexual dysfunction.
 I am also interested in male reconstructive urology, including use of the artificial urinary sphincter.

 I graduated in medicine (MB ChB) from the University of Leeds in 1995.
 Following that, I spent several years in the army and served as regimental medical officer to The Light Dragoons, with operational tours in Northern Ireland and Bosnia.